-Health and Energy tritium (H-3) concentrations in monthly air samples are in poor agreement.
+Historically, Health and Energy tritium (H-3) concentrations in monthly air samples are in poor agreement.
 Significant differences between the Health and Energy concentrations occur, and Energy often reports concentrations higher than those reported by Health.
 This discrepancy is seen throughout historical data.
+For 2015, technical difficulties with Health's air samplers, along with site access issues, prevented Health from collecting samples.

-Health conducted a review of their analysis method for tritium in air samples.
-Based on the findings, Health's laboratory will add a second distillation step to assure all of the tritium captured in the collection process is measured.
+Based on the historical poor agreement for tritium in air samples, Health conducted a review of their analysis method for tritium in air samples.
+Based on the findings, Health's laboratory added a second distillation step to assure all of the tritium captured in the collection process is measured.
 Additionally, Health contracted with a vendor to provide spiked samples for a qualitative validation of the analysis protocol.
 The validation study will take place in 2016.
 Future annual reports will discuss how these steps affect the split data analysis.

-Health and Energy Cs-134, Cs-137, and Pu-239/240 concentrations in semiannual composite air samples are in fair agreement.
+Health and Energy Pu-239/240 concentrations in semiannual composite air samples are in fair agreement.
 When concentrations are below or only slightly above the detection limit, the Health and Energy data are in good agreement.
 However, in cases where the concentration is significantly above the detection limit, Health systematically reports higher concentrations, up to four times greater than those reported by Energy.